©2017 Uriél Dana

 Sringara (spelled shringara in ancient times), is a Sanskrit word that means “erotic”, and rasa refers to the “flavor” or “mood” of an art form.
 Sringara Rasa refers to the way in which we reach love or ecstasy that is both human and divine.
 I began trying to blend this Eastern concept into a Western format in my work.

 The art tradition of Hindu miniature painting came out of the 14th century renaissance in Central India and continued to thrive into the early 19th century.
 The Mughal Empire had destroyed medieval Hindu kingdoms and history begins to see the emergence of indigenous literature enter the mainstream of society.

 Prior to this renaissance, the priests and nobles controlled all exposure to these great spiritual epics.
 (They were the only ones who understood Sanskrit).

 These stories captured the minds and hearts of people, especially the love between the celestial lovers, Krishna and Radha.
 Radha was Krishna’s favorite consort and she became transfixed by a passionate obsession for him.
 To me, the allegory was clear: Radha and Krishna represent the Shiva and the Shakti, the male and female aspects of ourselves, longing to reunite with one another.

 Krishna and Radha’s love inspired great art, poems, and music and marked the beginning of devotional Bhakti cults.
 (People who attached themselves to a personal deity).

 Many of these stories inspired their followers to live out their lives in imitation of these Gods.
 The painters of the time found their subjects from these great poems.
-One of their favorite inspirations came from the work of the twelfth-century Bengali court poet, Jayadeva.
+Many were inspired by the work of the twelfth-century Bengali court poet, Jayadeva.